jeffmcfadden/oak/README.md

 * :x: Limiting the ability to create posts given an access token by requiring that the access token contain at least one OAuth 2.0 scope value
 * :white_check_mark: Creating a post using `x-www-form-urlencoded` syntax with one or more properties
 * :white_check_mark: Creating a post using JSON syntax with one or more properties
-* :question: Creating a post using `x-www-form-urlencoded` syntax with multiple values of the same property name
+* :white_check_mark: Creating a post using `x-www-form-urlencoded` syntax with multiple values of the same property name
-* :question: Creating a post using JSON syntax with multiple values of the same property name
+* :white_check_mark: Creating a post using JSON syntax with multiple values of the same property name
 * :x: Creating a post using JSON syntax including a nested Microformats2 object
 * :white_check_mark: Uploading a file to the specified Media Endpoint
 * :white_check_mark: Creating a post with a file by sending the request as `multipart/form-data` to the Micropub endpoint
-* :x: Creating a post with a photo referenced by URL
+* :white_check_mark: Creating a post with a photo referenced by URL
 * :x: Creating a post with a photo referenced by URL that includes image alt text
 * :white_check_mark: Creating a post where the request contains properties the server does not recognize
 * :white_check_mark: Returning `HTTP 201 Created` and a `Location` header when creating a post